 Let’s take a look at how these items are typically measured.
 Again, you’ll have to consult the particular designer of the item you are buying, but this should help guide you.

 Collars are usually designed to fit a size range, with the smallest size being from the end of the collar’s buckle to the center of the first hole in the collar.
 Conversely, the largest size would be from the end of the collar’s buckle to the center of the last hole in the collar.
 Ideally, your pup’s neck measurement would be comfortably in the middle of the range, but that is not always possible.
-Note: this works for bark collars, too.
+Note: this works for bark collars and training collars, too.

 Harness measurements usually rely on the girth of your pup’s chest.
 Again, these products may be a range of sizes, and you’ll ideally want a product for which your dog’s chest measurement falls comfortable within the specified range.

 Clothing sizes generally depend on the length of your dog’s back.
 A dachshund, for example, would likely take a different clothing size than a chihuahua of the same weight.
 For adult pups, you might want to go a little bit smaller than your dog’s back measurement for an appropriate fit – say 1-2″ less than your pup’s actual back measurement.
 If you have a younger pup (particularly if you have yet to determine their genetics), you may want to leave a bit of room to grow so you don’t end up turning your clothing purchase into a hand-me-down sooner rather than later.

 How To Measure Your Pup

 As we mentioned earlier, the three measurements you’ll likely need to make will be the following:

 - Neck: Using a cloth measuring tape, note the distance around the circumference of your dog’s neck so that it fits comfortably.